-The LCT adopts the systems used by the local authorities within which our academies are located.
-In Telford & Wrekin Council, the local authority (LA) can fine parents for the unauthorised absence of their child from the academy, where the child is of compulsory school age, by issuing a penalty notice.
+The LCT adheres to the local code of conduct, national legislative and statutory guidance used by the local authorities within which our academies are located.
+In Telford & Wrekin Council, the local authority (LA) can issue penalty notices to fine parents for unauthorised absence of their child from the academy, where the child is of compulsory school age.
 Before issuing a penalty notice, the academy and the LA will consider the individual case, including:

-- Whether the national threshold for considering a penalty notice has been met (10 sessions of unauthorised absence in a rolling period of 10 school weeks) - > Whether a penalty notice is the best available tool to improve attendance for that pupil - Whether further support, a notice to improve or another legal intervention would be a more appropriate solution - Whether any obligations that the school has under the Equality Act 2010 make issuing a penalty notice inappropriate only four pupil days in school and the fifth day is for example a PD Day or bank holiday attached to that week.
+- · Whether the national threshold for considering a penalty notice has been met (10 sessions of unauthorised absence in a rolling period of 10 school weeks) - · Whether a penalty notice is the best available tool to improve attendance for that pupil - \cdot Whether further support, a notice to improve or another legal intervention would be a more appropriate solution - · Whether any obligations that the school has under the Equality Act 2010 make issuing a penalty notice inappropriate